NiceneNerd/UKMM/README.md

-# Temporary notice: UKMM download moved until v0.17.0

-Due to repo collaborator status timing, v0.16.0 was released on [this fork]( https://github.com/GingerAvalanche/ukmm).
-Plans are underway to move the downloads back to this repo as the official location again for v0.17.0 and beyond.
-When that happens, the automatic updater included in both that repo and this one will point back to this repo for further updates.

 # UKMM: U-King Mod Manager

 U-King Mod Manager is a tool for managing and merging mods for *The Legend of